-In January 2019, 5 – 19 Services reviewed Fixed Penalty Notices issued for unauthorised leave in term time (holidays) and it is important that we keep you as parents and carers informed.
+In January 2019, there was a local review of Fixed Penalty Notices issued for unauthorised leave in term time (holidays).
+It is important that we keep you as parents and carers informed.

-Parents who do not pay Fixed Penalty Notices for unauthorised leave in term time are now facing considerably higher fines in Court than previously seen – often over £500 and as high as £824.
+Parents who do not pay Fixed Penalty Notices for unauthorised leave in term time now face considerably higher fines in Court than previously – often over £500 and as high as £824.
 Parents also gain a criminal record.

 To make you aware of the process and how to minimise the impact on your family we provide the following guidance: